CBA Inc

 • Clash detection.
 Traditionally design drawings must be coordinated to assure that different building systems do not clash and can actually be constructed in the allowed space.
 Accordingly, most clashes are identified when the contractor receives the design drawings and everyone is on-site and working.
 With clashes being detected so late, delay is caused and decisions need to be made very quickly in order to provide a solution.
 BIM enables potential problems to be identified early in the design phase and resolved before construction begins.
 Illustrating the advantages of BIM, one project for the General Services Administration in America saw BIM model reviewers find 257 constructability issues and 7,213 conflicts.
 On the same project, traditional plan reviewers found six constructability issues and one conflict.

 • Project visualization.
 Simple schedule simulation can show the owner what the building will look like as construction progresses.
 This provides a very useful and successful marketing tool for all those involved in a project.
+In addition, billboard advertising can be incorporated to further enhance the marketing strategy.
+For more information on innovative marketing tools like 3D digital billboards, check out this site at https://3dbillboardadvertising.co.uk/what-are-3d-digital-billboards/.
 Contractors can also use project visualization to understand how the building will come together.

 • Virtual mock-up models.
 Often on large projects the owner will request physical mock-up models so they can visualize, better understand and make decisions about the aesthetics and the functionality of part of the project.
 BIM modelling enables virtual mock-ups to be made and tested for a fraction of the cost.

 • Prefabrication.
 The level of construction information in a BIM model means that prefabrication can be utilized with greater assurance that prefabricated components will fit once on-site.
 As a result, more construction work can be performed offsite, cost efficiently, in controlled factory conditions and then efficiently installed.
+If you’re opening a factory but still want to be eco-friendly, you can click here to get solar panels for factory.

 4D – Time

 • Construction planning and management.
 BIM models provide a means of verifying site logistics and yard operations by including tools to visually depict the space utilization of the job site throughout a project’s construction.
 The model can include temporary components such as cranes, heavy equipment, and fencing.
 Traffic access routes for heavy equipment, cranes, lifts, and other large items can also be incorporated into the model as part of the logistics plan.
 Tools can further be used to enhance the planning and monitoring of health and safety precautions needed on-site as the project progresses.
+For optimal site management, consider including options for construction lift hire in the logistics plan.

 • Schedule visualization.
 By watching the schedule visualization, project members will be able to make sound decisions based upon multiple sources of accurate real-time information.
 Within the BIM model a chart can be used to show the critical path and visually show the dependency of some sequences on others.
 As the design is changed, advanced BIM models will be able to automatically identify those changes that will affect the critical path and indicate what there corresponding impact will be on the overall delivery of the project.